GiovanniBraconi/GiovanniBraconi/README.md

 ## Projects 🐧

 Here are the projects i'm contributing to ❤️:
 * [aspnetcore](https://github.com/dotnet/aspnetcore) a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
+* [roslyn](https://github.com/dotnet/roslyn) is the open-source implementation of both the C# and Visual Basic compilers with an API surface for building code analysis tools.

 ## Contact 📬